Homeschooling is in the news. Because of the Coronavirus, the schools are shut down and parents must now homeschool their children.

 Long before this happened, a number of radical Leftists teaching at some of our nation’s most “prestigious” educational institutions, are calling for the elimination of homeschooling or severely regulating it.
 See my article “Leftists HATE Homeschooling, and What They Hate, You Should Love.”

-The title for today’s article is taken from a response to one of American Vision’s daily articles.
-The respondent is an atheist who claims he can refute any argument raised in defense of the Christian faith.
+The title for today’s article is taken from a response to one of American Vision’s articles by an atheist who claims he can refute any argument raised in defense of the Christian faith.
 I have irritated him so much by answering his poorly researched responses he sends to me that his true character is spilling out in a public way.
 His personal emails to me are worse than what I have reproduced here.
 If you want to know what the world would be like with atheists in control, here’s a little taste:

 It’s good that Christians homeschool.
 We need citizens to clean our toilets and mow our lawns.
 Perhaps some homeschooled Christians will be able to fill these types of jobs.
 The rest will be unemployable retards like their parents.

 Here’s what I I told homeschoolers to do when this article first appeared: First, reply to this article (on Facebook) and leave a comment describing what kind of work you are doing since you completed homeschooling.